MyHubAlex/feathers-guide/offline/snapshot-setup.md

 | **Let's show the code needed for the snapshot strategy.**

-Snapshot distributes data exactly as it appears at a specific moment in time and does not monitor for updates to the data.
+Snapshot replicates data as of a specific moment in time and does not monitor for subsequent updates.
-When synchronization occurs, the entire snapshot is generated and sent to client service.

 ## Read entire file using snapshot